-This August we will have two full moons!
-The second one that is called “Blue Moon” falls on the last night of summer.
+This August, we will have two full moons!
+The second full moon that occurs in the same month is called “Blue Moon”, and this time, it falls on the last night of summer.

-Blue moon is a second full moon that takes place within one month.
-This year it will happen in August: the first fool moon will be on August, 2 and the second and more “rare” one – on August, 31.
+A blue moon is a second full moon that takes place within one month.
+This year, it will happen in August: the first fool moon will be on August, 2 and the second and a more “rare” one – on August, 31.

-“With this meaning we also use the phrase “blue moon” to describe the appearance of two full moons within one month.
-However, the second full moon in the month that is called “blue” is not such a rare phenomenon that occurs every 2,7 years” adds the director.
+Astronomers, in turn, adopted the phrase “blue moon” to describe the occurrence of two full moons within one month.
+However, the second full moon in one month is not such a rare phenomenon.
+In reality, it takes place every 2,5-3 years.

 In any case, if the weather is not too rainy or cloudy, take a moment to look up at the night sky on August 31!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.